raffadella/bib.py/README.md

 * **bib.py** destination.bib item1 item2 item3 ...

-  The first argument (destination.bib in all examples) is required and must be a BibTeX file, which is read if existing or created if not, and which receives all BibTeX entries obtained from all 'items' given as arguments (if any).
+  The first argument (destination.bib in all examples) is required and must be a BibTeX file (a *.bib or *.bibtex file), which is read if existing or created if not, and which receives all BibTeX entries obtained from all 'items' given as arguments (if any).
 Erroneous arguments and empty or non-existing files are gracefully ignored.

 Examples